xtellurian/terraform-azure-sample/README.md

 > `docker-compose run cli`

-In the root directory, run the above for a local shell with terraform, helm, and Azure CLI installed.
+In the root directory, run the above for a local shell with terraform, and Azure CLI installed.
 You can see the Dockerfile for this shell at [`docker/Dockerfile`](docker/Dockerfile)

 ### Authenticate Azure CLI